YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 ### Jeep Problem

-Next comes the [Jeep Problem](JeepProblem).
+Next came the [Jeep Problem](JeepProblem).
 Being itself mathematically complicated, a relational encoding of the problem, however, is no more than stating the most immediate and straightforward facts.
 OCanren involves a syntactic extension to OCaml using the advanced camlp5 utility.
 This extension is signalled by the `ocanren { }` construct.
 Exploration of this was in the context of the Jeep problem.
-Also at this point a better understanding of the [LPair](https://github.com/JetBrains-Research/OCanren/blob/master/src/std/LPair.mli) library could be attempted.
+Also at this point a better understanding of the [LPair](https://github.com/JetBrains-Research/OCanren/blob/master/src/std/LPair.mli) library was be attempted.

 ### Range of a Fleet of Aircraft

-All the above three exercises are based on worked examples.
-[The fourth](aircraft_fleet), on the range of a fleet of aircraft, is my first and original contribution to the collection of OCanren samples.
-It also serves as a test of my skills with OCanren after several months of learning.
+All the above three exercises were based on worked examples.
+[The fourth](aircraft_fleet), on the range of a fleet of aircraft, was my first and original contribution to the collection of OCanren samples.
+It also served as a test of my skills with OCanren after several months of learning.
 I found the reference paper when researching about the Jeep Problem, and read it for several times and thought about encoding it in OCanren.
 Then I discussed in a meeting with Dmitri Boulytchev about the technicalities such as types to represent the states and the actions of the fleet, and I finished with the work in the following day.